seieric/postfix-sendgrid-relay-docker/README.md

 - ✅ SMTP AUTH with LDAP (not implemented yet)

 ## How to use
 Just pull the image and run the container with environment variables.
+You need to provide the hostname of the container to give the postfix hostname, otherwise it uses the container ID as a hostname.

 For example,
 ```bash